Since our founding in 1997, StormGeo has become a 550-person company spread over 18 countries.

 In 2018, StormGeo was selected as a participant in the UN Global Compact, committing to ocean sustainability as a contributor to the Action Platform for Sustainable Ocean Business.
 As 75% of our work is done on the ocean, we're working to keep those waters clean.
 Our passion for weather and a protection of natural resources motivates us to support our clients in making informed, environmentally responsible business decisions.
-In 2018, we routed 64,000 voyages, helping to save 1 million MT of fuel and reducing the emissions of 2.98 MT of CO₂.
+Each year, we route about 64,000 voyages, helping to save 1 million MT of fuel and reducing the emissions by 3 million MT of CO₂.

 When combined with global models, StormGeo’s high-resolution, in-house modeling helps us deliver the best possible products in the industry.